mabthew/anagram/README.md

 ## Running Locally

-In order to run this project locally, you must have [Redis](https://redis.io/topics/quickstart)  installed and running (port 6379).
+In order to run this project locally, you must have [Redis](https://auth0.com/blog/introduction-to-redis-install-cli-commands-and-data-types/)  installed and running (port 6379).
+Use `redis-server &` to run it in the background, or open another terminal window for the next step.

-Clone the repo and run `npm install`.
+Clone the repo, cd into it, and run `npm install`.
 Once all dependencies have been installed, you're ready to go.

-To get everything going, run the command `npm run dev` and you should see the interface running on `http://localhost:3001`.
+To get everything going, run the command `npm run dev` and navigate to `http://localhost:3001`.

 ## Examples